-This procedure relates to, but is not limited to, people aged over 65 years, and Aboriginal and Torres Strait Islander people and people with intellectual disabilities aged over 45 years.
+This procedure relates to, but is not limited to, people aged 65 years and older, and Aboriginal and Torres Strait Islander people and people with intellectual disabilities aged 45 years and older.
 It is also relevant to other adults who have complex co-morbidities.